mxgrttr/zhreApp/README.md

-#Zurich Real Estate App
+# Zurich Real Estate App

-This is a Shiny App for the Zurich Real Estate Market.
-It will be presented at the eRum 2018 in the Shiny Demo session.
+This is a Shiny app for the Zurich real estate market.
+The app will be presented for the first time at erum 2108 and is still under development.
-You can find the code of the App as well as the presentation in this repository.
+The code and presentation slides can be obtained from this repository.
+I am very grateful for feedback of any kind.